-For Capitals fans, Nicklas Backstrom’s 1,000th game means he’s a mainstay.
+Perspective | Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

 “Now, we can go out to dinner with our wives, have a good bottle of wine, talk about whatever — not sports, but maybe wine or kids and family — and go home,” Zimmerman said.
 “As opposed to back then, when we wouldn’t have good wine, we were single — and we wouldn’t go home.”

 Home.
 What that means, Backstrom has learned, can evolve over time.
-In the old days, as soon as the Caps lost in the playoffs, Nick was on the first flight to Stockholm he could find.
+In the old days, as soon as the Caps lost in the playoffs, Nick was on the first flight to Stockholm.
 Now, he has three kids, all born in America.
 The playoffs might end, but the family remains.

-“I think they see Sweden as vacation in the summertime,” Backstrom said.
+“They see Sweden as vacation in the summertime,” Backstrom said.
 “You go there for a couple of months, and that’s it.”

 He has a house in Arlington, where the kids are being raised.
 He has friends here, whose lives are intertwined with his.
 He has a life separate from sports, and it’s here.